Yuya Uemura

+Yuya Uemura (上村優也, Uemura Yūya) is a Japanese professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a former Provisional KOPW Champion.
+He has also made appearances for Impact Wrestling, All Elite Wrestling, Jim Crockett Promotions and Game Changer Wrestling.

 Early life

-In March 2013, Uemura graduated from Imabari Technical High-school.
+In March 2013, Uemura graduated from Imabari Technical High School.
 He wrestled collegiately before he started his professional wrestling career.
-In October 2016, he won the 71 kg Greco-Roman championship of West Japan Collegiate Wrestling League.
+In October 2016, he won the West Japan Collegiate Wrestling League's 71 kg Greco-Roman championship.
 In March 2017, Uemura graduated from Fukuoka University.